giantswarm/docs/src/content/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>Namespace defines the space within each name must be unique.
-An empty namespace is equivalent to the &ldquo;default&rdquo; namespace, but &ldquo;default&rdquo; is the canonical representation.
-Not all objects are required to be scoped to a namespace - the value of this field for those objects will be empty.
- Must be a DNS_LABEL.
+<p>Name must be unique within a namespace.
+Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
+Name is primarily intended for creation idempotence and configuration definition.
 Cannot be updated.
-More info: <a href="http://kubernetes.io/docs/user-guide/namespaces">http://kubernetes.io/docs/user-guide/namespaces</a></p>
+More info: <a href="http://kubernetes.io/docs/user-guide/identifiers#names">http://kubernetes.io/docs/user-guide/identifiers#names</a></p>

 </div>